Last Updated: January 2024

 The Election Official Legal Defense Network (“EOLDN”) is a project of the nonpartisan, nonprofit Center for Election Innovation & Research (“CEIR”).
-EOLDN connects licensed, qualified, pro bono attorneys with election officials who need advice or assistance.
-To be eligible, election officials either must be (or have been) a recognized governmental election authority or acting under the supervision of a recognized governmental election authority.
-Anyone acting under the supervision of a political party (e.g., a partisan poll watcher) is not eligible.
-This service is available regardless of the election official’s political affiliation, or whether they work in a blue or red state or county.
-EOLDN is part of CEIR’s overall work of restoring trust in the American election system and promoting election procedures that encourage participation while ensuring election integrity and security.
+EOLDN connects licensed, qualified pro bono attorneys with election officials who need assistance.
+Election officials and poll workers who are harassed, intimidated, and undermined, due to their work in election administration may request legal help.
+EOLDN defines an election official as either someone recognized as a government election authority or someone acting under the supervision of a recognized governmental election authority.
+Those who work under the supervision of a political party (e.g. partisan poll watchers) are not eligible.

-EOLDN’s network consists of individual lawyers and law firms who have agreed to identify lawyers to provide assistance to election officials.
-This network of lawyers and law firms provides pro bono representation to present or former election officials who are or have been harassed or threatened or face civil or criminal penalties or adverse employment consequences as a result of state laws.
+Our goal is to match election officials with lawyers.
+EOLDN’s network consists of individual lawyers and law firms who have agreed to provide pro bono assistance to election officials.
 EOLDN is not a Legal Referral Service; there is no fee to participate, and representation must be pro bono.
-Our goal is to match clients with lawyers.

-Those seeking help from EOLDN may be facing difficult and stressful circumstances and may feel very isolated.
-They may be concerned that their job is at risk or they may be scared for their safety and the safety of their families.
+Those seeking help from EOLDN may be facing difficult and stressful circumstances.
+They may feel isolated.
+They may be concerned that their job is at risk or scared for their safety and the safety of their families.
 Matters might need urgent attention.
-EOLDN’s goal is to match lawyers with clients as efficiently as possible and to do what we can as a matching service to ensure that clients receive prompt, responsive, timely, and competent legal representation.
-The rules for participating lawyers and participating law firms are meant to help EOLDN carry out this goal as effectively as possible.
+EOLDN’s goal is to help election officials receive prompt and competent legal assistance.
+The rules for participating lawyers and participating law firms help EOLDN achieve these goals.

-- “Participating Lawyers” or “PLs” are individual lawyers who sign up to participate in EOLDN, independent of their firm as a whole and regardless of whether their firm is a Participating Law Firm.
+- “Participating Lawyers” or “PLs” are individual lawyers who sign up to participate in EOLDN.
+If they work for a firm, they are signing up independent of their firm as a whole and regardless of whether their firm is a Participating Law Firm.

 - “Participating Law Firms” or “PLFs,” are law firms that sign up to participate in EOLDN.